So having a baby hasn’t quite turned out the way you had envisioned.

 Unfortunately, only 15% of moms will receive proper treatment, and 25% will still be depressed after one year!
 Don’t wait.

-I work with new moms who are struggling with these thoughts and emotions to help them get back to feeling like themselves again so they can bond with their babies, strengthen their relationship with their partners, and find joy again.
+I work with new moms who are struggling with these thoughts and emotions to help them get back to feeling like themselves again so they can bond with their babies, reconnect with their partners, and find joy again.

-I understand that being a new mother can be tough and finding a babysitter to come in for counseling once a week can be nearly impossible, especially if you’re a nursing mother.
+I understand that being a new mother is tough and finding a babysitter to come in for counseling once a week can be nearly impossible, especially if you’re a nursing mother.
 You are welcome to bring your little one with you to our sessions.

 Schedule your free consultation online 24 hours a day.
 Pick a time that works for you, and we will discuss what you have been experiencing, talk about your treatment options, and determine what is the best fit for you.